guimmp92/sm64bafilearchive/README.md

 ``@JosephtheKP``

 ``@TheDanielh05``
-...and many others
+...and many others.
 Thank you.